 Welcome y’all!
 I’m so glad that by some stroke of luck you’ve found your way to my blog.
-Whether you’re here because you’re dealing with low vision, you love Disney, we went to high school together, or you took a wrong turn and are here by mistake, I hope you’ll stick around for awhile.
-Since you stopped by, why don’t you get to know a little bit about me and the things that occupy my brain 90% of the time (because like most people, the other 10% involves distracted by cute animal gifs).
+Whether you’re here because you have low vision, you love Disney, or you enjoy my pop culture references, I’m happy to have you!
+Now that you’re here, why don’t you get to know a little bit about me!

 Myopic Macular Degeneration

 In February 2014, I was diagnosed with myopic macular degeneration, caused by pathological myopia.
-A lot of words that essentially means I am so near-sighted that the strain on my retina is resulting is progressive loss of my central vision.
-Although this has prompted me to make a lot of adjustments in my life, it’s also made me recognize how few resources exist for those who have been recently diagnosed and want to know more about living with this condition.
-I don’t claim to be an expert by any means, as I learn a little more with every appointment.
-But I do hope to provide some guidance and encouragement for anyone else who has ever felt overwhelmed or isolated after receiving a similar diagnosis.
-In addition to providing general explanations about what myopic macular degeneration is, I also intend to use this site to share my own personal experiences and life hacks I’ve discovered that help make my day-to-day living a little easier.
+A lot of words that essentially mean I severely near-sighted and the strain on my retina is resulting in deterioration of my central vision.
+Although this has prompted me to make a lot of adjustments in my life, it’s also made me recognize how few resources exist for those with myopic macular degeneration.
+One of my primary goals with starting this website is to provide guidance and encouragement for anyone else who has ever felt overwhelmed or isolated after receiving a similar diagnosis, and sharing what I’ve learned about myself and this condition from my own personal experiences.

 Growing up, my dad always had Turner Classic Movies on in our house (usually on more than one tv at a time).
 So it’s no surprise that the majority of my top 10 favorite films were made in the 1960s or earlier.
 But that doesn’t mean I’m stuck in the past!
-I’m a former theatre major, so I take in all the film, television and live performances that I can fit into my schedule.
-I lean towards indies, comedies, superheroes, Storm Troopers, and whatever Laura Dern has coming out next.
-This is in addition to my 50th rewatch of Parks & Recreation and Doctor Who, because Leslie Knope and David Tennant are LIFE, y’all.
+I love a variety of entertainment genres and exploring what goes into making the content we all enjoy.
 I also apologize in advance if you ever watch something with me because I cannot help myself from pointing out “Oh, you know what else that actor was in?”
 It does make me a huge asset at trivia nights though, so give me a call.

 I feel like this is also the place to brag that Jessie Maltin has listed me as one of her favorite “film/movie buff/cinephile nerd accounts” to follow on Twitter.
-So if that’s your jam you probably be following me too on my personal account, @GertieTheDino89.
+So if that’s your jam you probably be following me too at GertieTheDino.

 I have few vivid memories of my first trip to Walt Disney World in 1990: The rainbow tunnel above the Journey into Imagination attraction in Epcot.
 Being utterly terrified of the Haunted Mansion and Mr. Toad’s Wild Ride in Magic Kingdom.
 And a glorious, blue, ice-cream serving dinosaur in MGM Studios named Gertie.
 When I was finally able to revisit Walt Disney World on my second trip 18 years later, I was most excited about seeing that dinosaur again.
 While everyone else rushed to Toy Story Midway Mania to get Fast Passes, I bolted to Echo Lake.
 The moment I saw Gertie, tears came to my eyes and I was transported back to my childhood, reliving the emotions associated with my first trip to Disney.
 To me, she is the physical representation of how the joy and wonder and amazement of Disney imprints itself on your heart.